 Just before the start of the Prussian campaign in October of 1806, Dode took command of the engineers of V Corps.
 With V Corps he served at Saalfeld, Jena, Pultusk , and Ostrolenka .
 At the end of 1807 Dode was named a Knight of the Order of Military Merit of Bavaria and he was serving in Silesia with Marshal Mortier.
 In 1808 he was named Baron of La Brunerie, becoming Guillaume Dode de la Brunerie.
-Dode de la Brunerie next took part in the second Siege of Saragossa in 1809 and afterwards he was promoted to général de brigade.
+Dode de la Brunerie was next sent to Spain where he took part in the second Siege of Saragossa in 1809 and afterwards he was promoted to général de brigade.
 That June he was named chief of staff of engineers of the Army of Spain and in 1810 he returned to France.
 Over the following months Dode de la Brunerie inspected the fortifications at Ostend, Nieuport, Dunkirk, Calais, Boulogne, Montreuil, and Abbeville.

 In 1812 Dode de la Brunerie took command of the engineers of Marshal Ney's III Corps for the campaign against Russia.
 During that campaign, in August he transferred to II Corps and he went on to serve at Polotsk, Tschasnicki, and Tchieria.
-In November Dode de la Brunerie joined Victor's IX Corps and he served at Borisow and then the Berezina.
+In November Dode de la Brunerie joined Victor's IX Corps and he served at Borisow and then the Battle of the Berezina.
 Only a few days later he was ordered to prepare the defenses of Glogau and Custrin.
 In 1813 Dode de la Brunerie did not actively campaign as part of a corps in Saxony, instead he commanded the engineers of the Corps of Observation of Mainz under Marshal Augereau.
 That November he was ordered to inspect all the forts from Landau to the Swiss border and then he was sent to Italy to take command of the engineers of the Army of Italy.

 After Napoleon's abdication in April of 1814, Dode de la Brunerie returned to Paris where he was promoted to lieutenant general.
-When Napoleon was in power in 1815 for the Hundred Days, he confirmed Dode de la Brunerie's rank but did not actively employ him.
+When Napoleon was returned to power in 1815 for the Hundred Days, he confirmed Dode de la Brunerie's rank but did not actively employ him.
 Dode de la Brunerie continued to have a successful career after the Second Restoration and he was named a Marshal of France in 1847.

 © Nathan D. Jensen